Nanotechnology: What is it? What are the opportunities?

 Meyya Meyyappan is Chief Scientist for Exploration Technology at the Center for Nanotechnology, NASA Ames Research Center in Moffett Field, CA. Until June 2006, he served as the Director of the Center for Nanotechnology as well as Senior Scientist.
 He is a founding member of the Interagency Working Group on Nanotechnology(IWGN) established by the Office of Science and Technology Policy(OSTP).
 The IWGN is responsible for putting together the National Nanotechnology Initiative.

-Dr. Meyyappan has authored or co-authored over 190 articles in peer reviewed journals and made over 200...Read more
+Dr. Meyyappan has authored or co-authored over 190 articles in peer reviewed...Read more

 |AIChE Member Credits||1|